TimeEscaper/plant_monitoring/README.md

 *Settings* field contains settings for each device. *Devices* field contains a list of *.json* configuration files for each device.
 All config files are to be in the same folder with *global.json*.

 ## Working with RGB cameras
-Scripts *rgb_cameras.py* and *realsense_camera.py* are responsible for capturing images from standard RGB cameras and RealSense camera.
+Scripts *rgb_cameras.py* and *realsense_cameras.py* are responsible for capturing images from standard RGB cameras and RealSense cameras.
 They take as input a config from *cameras.json* merged with settings from *global.json*.

 Cameras configuration file is a *.json* file with following  structure:
 ```json